California parole panel votes in favor of release from prison for Sirhan Sirhan

 The conviction was a source of controversy in Los Angeles almost immediately after it was handed down, after a weekly newspaper pointed out the bullet holes indicating more than eight shots were fired.
 The Los Angeles police then destroyed the ceiling tiles and door frames where the holes had been seen, though the case was still on appeal.

-Beginning in the 1970s, surviving victim Schrade became involved in pushing for further investigation, citing ballistics tests done on Sirhan’s gun which showed that bullets test fired from the gun did not match the bullets pulled from Kennedy and two other victims.
-He also cited a recording made from the hotel ballroom where Kennedy had just spoken, on which some analysts say 13 shots can be heard, while others say only eight shots were recorded.
+Beginning in the 1970s, surviving victim Schrade became involved in pushing for further investigation, citing ballistics tests on Sirhan’s gun showing that bullets test-fired from the weapon did not match the bullets pulled from Kennedy and two other victims.
+He also cited a recording made from the hotel ballroom where Kennedy had just spoken, on which some analysts say 13 shots can be heard, though others say only eight shots were recorded.

 Schrade appeared at Sirhan’s previous parole hearing in 2016, informing the board that he was a friend of Kennedy’s and had worked on campaigns with him since 1960.
 He apologized to Sirhan for not speaking at earlier hearings on his behalf.

 “I know that he didn’t kill Robert Kennedy,” Schrade said in 2016.
 “And I wouldn’t be here if I wasn’t sure of that.
-Because I loved Robert Kennedy and I would not defend somebody who killed him.
+Because I loved Robert Kennedy, and I would not defend somebody who killed him.
 Kennedy was a man of justice.
 So far, justice has not been served in this case. … There is clear evidence of a second gunman in that kitchen pantry who shot Robert Kennedy.”

-Schrade helped convince Robert Kennedy Jr. of that view, and in December 2017, Kennedy Jr. visited Sirhan in prison and told him he believed he was innocent of the assassination, according to an interview with The Post in 2018.
-Kennedy Jr. said this week he still holds that view.
+Schrade helped convince Robert Kennedy Jr. of that view, and in December 2017, Kennedy Jr. visited Sirhan in prison and told him he believed he was innocent of the assassination, according to an interview with The Washington Post in 2018.
+Kennedy Jr. said this week that he still holds that view.

-In Friday’s hearing, parole commissioner Barton said that mental health experts had all concluded that Sirhan was a low risk for violence.
+At Friday’s hearing, parole commissioner Barton said that mental health experts had all concluded that Sirhan was a low risk for violence.
 He noted that three prison guards had written letters of support for Sirhan, though they had no incentive to do so.

-“We saw the improvement that you’ve made,” Barton said, “and all of the other mitigating factors, and we did not find that your lack of taking complete responsibility” for the shootings indicated Sirhan was “currently dangerous.
+“We saw the improvement that you’ve made,” Barton said, “and all of the other mitigating factors, and we did not find that your lack of taking complete responsibility” for the shootings indicated that Sirhan was “currently dangerous.
 Based on these findings, we conclude that you do not pose an unreasonable risk of danger or threat to public safety and are finding you suitable for release.”

 Munir Sirhan, Sirhan’s younger brother, said after the ruling, “I prayed and I prayed and I prayed.”
-Munir Sirhan’s neighbors in Pasadena supported Sirhan Sirhan’s return to his family home, though Barton noted Sirhan, who never obtained U.S. citizenship, could still be deported to Jordan, where he is a citizen.
-Munir Sirhan said that was also fine.
+Munir Sirhan’s neighbors in Pasadena supported Sirhan Sirhan’s return to his family home, though Barton noted that Sirhan, who never obtained U.S. citizenship, could still be deported to Jordan, where he is a citizen.
+Munir Sirhan said that would also be fine.

-Note: Correction: An earlier version of this story said the California parole board has 90 days to review the panel’s decision.
-It has 120 days.
-A state corrections spokesman initially provided incorrect information.
-This article has been corrected.
+Erin Mellon, a spokeswoman for Newsom, said that the governor will review the case if he receives it from the full parole board and that “in all cases, the governor carefully reviews parole cases to determine whether a parole grant is consistent with public safety.”